 There are a lot of iconic photos that capture the amazing wildlife and behind them is a lot of preparation and waiting.
 You might think that you have to wait a lot and this is lost time, but you are wrong.
 Even though at times it might be frustrating, because animals are just doing what they have to do and the waiting can be very long, this should not be a reason to get angry and sad.

 The good part of this waiting for the perfect shot is that you get to know those animals better.
 You learn their habits, you learn new things about them, you see how they interact with each other.
 And knowing how a species behaves is important because it helps you find the moment and the perfect spot to take a wonderful picture.

-The more time you spend with the animals, even though you need to keep the distance, the more intimate your photos will be.
+The more time you spend with the animals, even though you need to keep your distance, the more intimate your photos will be.
 Spending time with animals will be revealed in your photos.
-They sense your presence even though you keep the distance, but over time they will become accustomed to it.
+They sense your presence even though you keep a distance, but over time they will become accustomed to it.
 This is a story that wildlife photographers say all the time and you can notice it in their photos.
-They are revealing, beautiful and capture iconic moments of the life of animals.
+They are revealing, and beautiful, and capture iconic moments of the life of animals.

 But, how can you improve your photography techniques to capture wildlife?
 What do you need to know and take into consideration when going out there and trying to take some beautiful photos?
 Besides the tracking apps that can help you not get lost and find some beautiful spots, there are also some photography tips you need to consider.
 Wildlife photography is challenging and it takes a lot of commitment.

 1. Know Your Gear